Identify Your Own Calls (Swift)

 Limitations?

-1. Users need to manually go to “Settings” -> “Phone” -> “Call Blocking & Identification” to enable your app.
+Users must manually go to “Settings” > “Phone” > “Call Blocking & Identification” to enable your app before use.

 “Settings” -> “Phone” -> “Call Blocking & Identification”

-1. Communication software, office communication software; in the app, you may have the contact of the other party but have not actually added the phone number to the phone contacts.
-This feature can avoid missing calls from colleagues or even the boss by treating them as unknown calls.
+Messaging apps and office communication software; within the app, you may have the other person’s contact, but their phone number is not actually saved in your phone’s contacts.
+This feature helps prevent missing calls from colleagues or even your boss by mistakenly treating them as unknown numbers.

-2. Our site (Marry) or our private (591 Real Estate), when users contact stores or landlords, the calls are made through our transfer numbers, routed through the transfer center to the target phone.
+Our site (結婚吧) or my private site (591房屋交易) uses forwarding numbers when users contact stores or landlords.
+The calls are routed through a forwarding center to the target phone.
 The general process is as follows:

-However, this approach brings an unavoidable problem: messy phone numbers.
-It is impossible to identify who the call is for or when the store calls back, the user does not know who the caller is.
+However, this approach brings an unavoidable issue: messy phone numbers.
+Users cannot identify who they are calling or who is calling back from a store.
 Using the call identification feature can greatly solve this problem and improve the user experience!

-You can see that when entering the phone number, the recognition result can be directly displayed during the call, and the call history list is no longer messy and can display the recognition result at the bottom.
+You can see that when entering a phone number or receiving a call, the identification result is displayed directly, and the call history list also shows the identification result clearly at the bottom.

-1. Add Call Directory Extension to the iOS project
+1. Add Call Directory Extension to iOS Project

 Xcode -> File -> New -> Target